PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Evaluation

-We compare \name{} against two baselines: Explode.js~\cite{Marques2025} and an LLM-based agent using the AutoGPT framework\footnote{We use the open-source version of AutoGPT, now called AutoGPT Classic, which is available at \url{https://github.com/Significant-Gravitas/AutoGPT/tree/793d056d81ca1c1a21538ddeef13c4e6d7d0d254/classic}}.
+We compare \name{} against two baselines: Explode.js~\cite{Marques2025} and an LLM-based agent using the Mini-SWE-Agent framework\footnote{\url{https://mini-swe-agent.com}}~\cite{Yang2024a}.
 Explode.js is a state-of-the-art approach for generating PoC exploits.
 It first uses a static dataflow analysis to detect which exported functions reach a vulnerable sink, which is then used to create an exploit template.
 Then, using symbolic execution, it generates symbolic inputs to exploit the vulnerability.
 Finally, it uses an SMT solver to generate concrete inputs that trigger the vulnerability.

-Since \name{} is the first LLM-based PoC exploit generator, we implement an LLM-based agent using the AutoGPT framework as a second baseline.
-Recently, LLM-based agents have shown great promise in software engineering tasks, such as resolving issues~\cite{Yang2024a}, repairing bugs~\cite{Bouzenia2024}, and executing arbitrary projects~\cite{issta2025_ExecutionAgent}.
-The AutoGPT agent can use tools to traverse the codebase, such as navigating the file system, reading and writing files, and executing shell commands, by default.
-We also add two tools to allow direct execution of a JavaScript code piece or a JavaScript file for this agent.
+Recently, LLM-based agents have shown great promise in software engineering tasks, such as resolving issues~\cite{Yang2024a}, repairing bugs~\cite{icse2025-RepairAgent}, and executing arbitrary projects~\cite{issta2025_ExecutionAgent}.
+Therefore, we also implement an LLM-based agent using the Mini-SWE-Agent framework as a second baseline.
+Our version of the Mini-SWE-Agent is configured to target the PoC exploit generation task, and is provided with the same information as \name{}, i.e., the vulnerability report without any PoC exploits.
+We limit the agent to run for at most 30 steps, similar to our approach.
+The Mini-SWE-Agent can use the command line (bash) to perform various tasks, such as navigating the file system, reading and writing files, and executing code.